 This image, from the NASA/ESA Hubble Space Telescope’s Advanced Camera for Surveys (ACS), reveals thousands of globular clusters lying at the core of a galaxy cluster.
-It was created by a Hubble survey that drew on data from three of the telescope’s separate observing program to explore the center of the Coma cluster, a huge gathering of over 1000 galaxies, about 320 million light-years away, all bound together by gravity.
+It was created by a Hubble survey that drew on data from three of the telescope’s separate observing programs to explore the center of the Coma cluster, a huge gathering of over 1000 galaxies, about 320 million light-years away, all bound together by gravity.

 Astronomers spotted over 22,000 globular clusters, some of which had formed a bridge connecting a pair of well-known interacting galaxies (NGC 4889 and NGC 4874).
 A globular cluster is a spherical group of stars that usually orbits a galaxy as a self-contained satellite.
 However, the globular clusters studied here are of a different type, intracluster globular clusters.
 Specifically, these are globular clusters that are not bound to an individual galaxy, but to a galaxy cluster — in this case, Coma.

 While globular clusters orbiting our Milky Way reveal themselves as sparkling spherical assemblies of densely packed stars, at the distance of the Comla cluster, they only appear as tiny dots of light, even to Hubble’s advanced vision.
 However, a characteristic feature of globular clusters is their color; since the stars in any given cluster all formed at around the same time and from the same “stuff”, they usually have a consistent color.
 In this way, the astronomers were able to identify the clusters — and rule out background galaxies lying in the same region of sky — by analysing their color and size, painting a beautiful family portrait of Coma and its clusters.